 Y’all, have I got a treat for you today!
 Wondering what to do with leftover grits?
 Well, I am going to show you how to make a delicious soft sandwich bread (or burger buns) using leftover stone ground grits!
 That’s right–grits bread!

 For ease of browsing, here are all of my bread and roll recipes.
-Thanks for stopping by!
+Thanks for visiting.
+Now let’s get on with the recipe.

 I’ve had this bread pinned for quite a while and finally made it.
 It is wonderful!
 Such nice dough and it was perfect even though my grits had cheddar, sautéed peppers and a tiny bit of Canadian bacon.